 If you’ve noticed vegetation in your area that is too close to powerlines, report it to us.

 If you’ve arranged for vegetation to be trimmed following a notification we sent you, and the appointment is outside of our required timeframes, please apply for an extension.

-In most cases, the minimum clearance of trees from powerlines is 1.5 metres.
-For higher voltage powerlines the minimum clearance increases.
-If you are not sure of the voltage of powerlines call Evoenergy's general enquiries number on 13 23 86.
+Most trees and vegetation must be kept at least 1 metre from service lines and 1.5 metres from powerlines.
+For higher voltage powerlines and bushfire prone areas, the minimum clearance increases to 2 metres.
+If you are unsure of the voltage of powerlines on your property, call us on 13 23 86.

 Before trees get too close